Lara St. John: Recordings

+Visual media

 Music videos

 St. John frequently produces and edits her own music videos, many of which are made available on YouTube.
 These include four videos of tracks from her "Shiksa" album.
 She has also participated in a video project series with dancer Stephanie Cadman, evoking the parallels between folk dancing and the dance movements of J. S. Bach.

+Dear Lara

+St. John wrote and directed the 2026 documentary feature film Dear Lara on the subject of sexual abuse of students by their instructors at many leading classical music conservatories.
+She conceived of the project after being contacted by multiple fellow survivors of abuse after her own story was told in a front-page Philadelphia Inquirer article in 2019.

 Recognition, notable reviews, and awards

 St. John's work has been featured on NPR's All Things Considered, CNN's Showbiz Today, Fox News, the CBC, and the Bravo! special series, Live At the Rehearsal Hall.
 Three short films have been produced by Bravo! featuring St. John, High Wire Bach, Czardas Caprice and High Flying Bach.
 She has also appeared in People Magazine.

 At the 2008 Beijing Olympics, gold medalist Nastia Liukin performed her floor routine to "Variations on Dark Eyes (Occhi Chornye)", from St. John's Gypsy album.

 St. John's work has been reviewed by publications including The New York Times, the Los Angeles Times and U.S. News & World Report.